samueltuoyo15/Live-Stock-Grpc/README.md

-# ⚡️ Live Stock Tracker (gRPC) ⚡️
+# 🚀 Live Stock GRPC: Real-Time Stock Data Streaming 📈

-Real-time stock data streaming via gRPC! 📈 Get instant updates, historical data, and interactive stock chats. 💸

-## 🖥️ Demo
+Get real-time stock prices and updates using gRPC!
+This project demonstrates how to build a high-performance, real-time stock data streaming service using Go and gRPC.

 ### Server Terminal (Running on Port 8080)
 ![Server Logs](./public/server.png)